notwa/lips/README.md

 ### Unimplemented Pseudo-Instructions

-Besides implied arguments for existing instructions, there are:
+Besides implicit arguments for existing instructions, there are:

 * ABS, MUL, DIV, REM